 2. Revive your lawn

 Winter can cause many stresses on the lawn.
-Moss thrives during the cold, wetter months and spring is the time to deal with it.
-Give your lawn a feed too to help revive it after a harsh winter.
-This will also help to strengthen the grass so it will outcompete weeds and diseases.
+Moss thrives during the cold, wetter months and spring is the time to deal with it by using a moss killer.
+Give your lawn a feed too to help revive it after a harsh winter and will also help strengthen it so it will outcompete weeds and diseases.

 Read our handy spring lawn guide to find out more.